jranjan/labs-technology-bytes/micro-services/microservice.md

 4. Agile methodology
 5. Continuous integration and Continuous Delivery
 6. Virtualization
-7. DevOps (a new paradigm of release software)
+7. DevOps (a new paradigm of releasing software)